-- First priority mortgages over the vessels owned by the respective borrowers; - First priority assignment of all insurances and earnings of the mortgaged vessels; - Second priority mortgage over the Maritsa as security for the Kerasies loan; - Cross corporate guarantees issued by each of Efragel, Pelea, Avstes, Marindou, Eniaprohi and Eniadefhi as security for the credit facility of each guarantor; and - Corporate guarantee from Safe Bulkers.
+- First priority mortgages over the vessels owned by the respective borrowers; - First priority assignment of all insurances and earnings of the mortgaged vessels; - Second priority mortgage over the Maritsa as security for the Kerasies loan; - Second priority mortgage over the Pedhoulas Merchant as security for the Petra loan; - Second priority mortgage over the Pedhoulas Trader as security for the Pemer loan; - Cross corporate guarantees issued by each of Maxdodeka, Pelea, Avstes, Marindou, Eniaprohi and Eniadefhi as security for the credit facility of each guarantor; and - Corporate guarantee from Safe Bulkers.

-The loan and credit facility agreements contain debt covenants including restrictions as to changes in management and ownership of the vessels, additional indebtedness and mortgaging of vessels without the respective lender's prior consent, minimum vessel insurance cover ratio requirements, as well as minimum fair vessel value ratio to outstanding loan principal requirements; the fair vessel value being determined according to the provisions of the individual loan or credit facility agreements with the relevant bank (the "Minimum Value Covenant").
+The loan and credit facility agreements, as amended, contain debt covenants including restrictions as to changes in management and ownership of the vessels, additional indebtedness and mortgaging of vessels without the respective lender's prior consent, minimum vessel insurance cover ratio requirements, as well as minimum fair vessel value ratio to outstanding loan principal requirements; the fair vessel value being determined according to the provisions of the individual loan or credit facility agreements with the relevant bank (the "Minimum Value Covenant").
 The borrowers are permitted to pay dividends to their owners as long as no event of default under the respective loan has occurred or has not been remedied.